warathepj/n8n-MarketSync-backend/README.md

 To use this n8n workflow, you will need:

 1.  **n8n Instance:** A running instance of n8n.
-2.  **Telegram Bot Token:** A Telegram bot set up and its API token configured as a credential in n8n (named "Telegram account" with ID `Cv84ST2V0pld3mSF`).
+2.  **Telegram Bot Token:** A Telegram bot set up and its API token configured as a credential in n8n (named "Telegram account").
 3.  **Webhook Integration:** An external system that sends JSON data to the n8n webhook URL.

 ### Webhook Payload Examples: